 Don’t forget to give your bottle a good shake once in a while.

-You’ll get a feel for the perfect amount to apply after a few cooks, but for reference here are a few examples of different cooks:
+You’ll get a feel for the perfect amount to apply after a few cooks, but for reference, here are examples of different coatings of seasonings:

 - Thin fish fillet or mild seafood cooked indirect – Dusting of rub, plus shake of salt